Kim Ji-hyun (actress): 2004–2006: Beginnings

-In February 2004, Kim Ji-hyun participated in a student graduation workshop at Korea National University of Arts, showcasing her talent in two musicals produced by fellow undergraduate students.
+In February 2004, Kim participated in a student graduation workshop at Korea National University of Arts, showcasing her talent in two musicals produced by fellow undergraduate students.
 The first musical, The Story of Mirror Princess Pyeonggang, created by Min Jun-ho, featured a unique performance by eight actors who remained on stage for the entire 1 hour and 25 minutes, constantly moving without leaving.
 The actors generated all sound effects and audio elements using only their voices (a cappella).
 This innovative production received ₩1 million in production support from Korea National University of Arts.

 The second musical, Finding Mr. Destiny, was written and directed by Jang Yoo-jung and composed by Kim Hye-seong.
 With a budget of ₩100,000 (approximately US$87.31), the production starred Kim as the female lead, along with Jeon Byeong-wook as Kim Jong-wook and Min Jun-ho in multiple roles.
 Their graduation performance at the Black Box Theater of Korea National University of Arts impressed their professors, leading to an official invitation to the 15th Istropolitana Project, an international student theater festival held in Bratislava, Slovakia, from June 26 to June 30, 2004.

 "Our troupe has been significantly influenced by Chaimu (Note: Theater Chaimu a company led by director Yi Sang-woo, known for producing numerous famous movie stars).) [...]
 Hence, we aspire to follow in the footsteps of our seniors.
 We offer each other support and motivation, continuously engaging in acting to the extent that we never grow weary of it.
 We possess a strong desire, despite our age, to pursue our passion.
 This determination is our greatest asset.
 Mutual respect prevails among us, resulting in significant synergy."